telerik/xaml-docs/controls/radcombobox/features/filtering.md

 # Filtering

 The advanced filtering mechanism of the __RadComboBox__ control allows the users to refine their search results as they type in the input area.
 The RadComboBox filtering is done according to the __TextSearchMode__ property of the RadComboBox.
 You can read some more about it in the [Text Search]({%slug radcombobox-features-textsearch%}#textsearchmode) article.

+>For implementing custom filtering behavior you can take a look at the [Filtering Behavior]({%slug radcombobox-features-filteringbehavior%}) help article.

 The next code snippet shows a regular __RadComboBox__ with static data (defined in XAML).